UIC-HPC/Sp25Website/_assignments/mpi_i.md

 3. Follow the provided submission instructions for committing and pushing your changes.

 ## Evaluation Criteria

-1. Correct implementation of MPI Hello World program.
-2. Proper execution and output of the program.
-3. Adherence to submission guidelines and coding standards.
-4. Reflection on parallel computing and MPI.
+Submissions will be assessed on key criteria.
+First, the correctness of the MPI Hello World program's implementation will be evaluated.
+Then, we'll check the program for proper execution and accurate output.
+Third, adherence to submission guidelines and coding standards will be reviewed.
+Lastly, your reflections on learning and challenges with parallel computing and MPI will be considered, providing insights into your problem-solving process.

 ## Reflection
+After completing the assignment:

-Reflect on what you have learned about parallel computing and MPI after completing the assignment.
-Discuss any challenges faced and lessons learned during the process.
+1. Reflect on what you have learned about parallel computing and MPI.
+2. Discuss any challenges faced and lessons learned during the process.

 ## Additional Resources